Nesting in the dragons mouth. Silver-beaked Tanagers..Northern Tegus and Ameiva lizards (Ramphocelus carbo..Tupinambis and Ameiva Ameiva)

 The Northern Tegu is a rich brown and black striped lizard, heavily muscled and handsome.
 The much smaller Ameiva lizard is a beautiful lizard, turquoise blue and pale green.
 Both equally able to crush and eat the two eggs laid by the tanagers.

-The nest was finished over the next few days and the little eggs laid, but sadly I had to leave before seeing the final outcome.
+The nest was finished over the next few days and the two little green-blue eggs with black-brown blotches were laid inside it, but sadly I had to leave before seeing the final outcome.
 Silver-beaked Tanagers often nest in low bushes so must be aware of the dangers, it would have been interesting to see how they protected their tiny clutch.